 2. PBNs won’t help you rank

 Google’s Webmaster Guidelines consider PBNs as link schemes.
-But one reason why black hat SEOs still use them is that they can potentially improve keyword rankings quickly.
-This may be the case in the short term, however, in the long term, you are severely risking the livelihood of your business.
-For this reason alone, we deem it not worth it the risk.
+But black hat SEOs still use them because they can potentially improve keyword rankings quickly.
+This may be the case in the short term; however, in the long term, you are severely risking the livelihood of your business.
+For this reason alone, we deem it not worth the risk.

 If your SEO agency focuses on short-term tactics such as PBNs, then it’s time to reassess your relationship with them.

 3. All paid links are considered PBNs